caugustine2022/resume/README.md

 ##### *March 2019 - April 2021 / Bear, DE*

 * Built fully automated CI/CD pipelines using Jenkins, Ansible, Terraform, Docker, and Kubernetes to deploy applications.
-* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database; and the CloudWatch alarm and S3 bucket configured to monitor performances and store log messages respectively.
+* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database, and the CloudWatch alarm and S3 bucket were configured to monitor performances and store log messages respectively.
 * Built well-architected Virtual Private Cloud (VPCs) with proper networking configurations and high availability.
 * Worked with subnets, Network Address Translation (NAT), Internet Gateway (IGW), Route Tables, Network Access Control List (NACL), Security Groups, ELB, and EC2.
 * Installed, configured, and managed monitoring tools such as Nagios for resource/network monitoring, and implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).